DaNik516/nixOS/README.md

 - These files can be modified also after building.
   - These are files that one most likely will want to configure right from the beginning because they cause a "wrong" experience

-## waybar
+#### ~/nixOS/home-manager/modules/waybar
 Files that needs attentions are:
-### ~/nixOS/home-manager/modules/waybar/default.nix
+-  ~/nixOS/home-manager/modules/waybar/default.nix
    - `format-icons`: This block define certain icon based on fixed workspace.
      - One would want to customize them since a workspace number may not reflect the user intended app

    - `hyprland/language`: This block defines the countries flags that are shown when changing keyboard layout.
      - One would want to customize then to match the layout to the flag

-### ~/nixOS/home-manager/modules/waybar/style.css
+- ~/nixOS/home-manager/modules/waybar/style.css
   - `🧩 RIGHT-SIDE MODULES`: It contains hardcoded colors, such as @peach and @green.
 Change them by using one of the provided options in `./default.nix` map colors or define a new one using `@define-color`

-### ~/nixOS/home-manager/modules/firefox.nix and ~/nixOS/home-manager/modules/chromium.nix
+#### ~/nixOS/home-manager/modules/firefox.nix and ~/nixOS/home-manager/modules/chromium.nix
 - They contains personalized aspects like homepage, toolbars visible items, extensions.
 One may want to change them

-### ~/nixOS/home-manager/home.nix/
+#### ~/nixOS/home-manager/home.nix/
 It make sure certain directories are created/excluded.
 One may not need them
 - Created folders are under `home.activation`
   - the screenshot path is forced in all desktop environment.